mutinyproject/docs/docs/design.md

-# Design of system
+# Design
 ## Details, overview, and other notes about the design of a theoretical Mutiny system.

 Mutiny is a project inspired by multiple different Linux distributions, software made in response to system hegemony, embedded systems, interest in BSD-styles of design, and an interest in forward-thinking system design.
+Systems can be integrated, be well put together, and allow for deviance.
+They must.

 Systems should carry as little legacy, and give as little bend to the popular software and development groups as possible.
 Open standards exist for this very reason, to give